free things to do in New York City

 Park Walk | “Views from the Past” Tour

-As you promenade through the heart of the Park, imagine yourself living in 19th Century New York City.
-Learn about the Park's history and how its designers, Frederick Law Olmsted and Calvert Vaux, struggled to create the magnificent "Greensward" for the enjoyment of all.
-Tour lasts approximately one hour.
+As you promenade through the heart of the Park, imagine yourself living in 19th Century New York City. more Learn about the Park's history and how its designers, Frederick Law Olmsted and Calvert Vaux, struggled to create the magnificent "Greensward" for the enjoyment of all.
+Tour lasts approximately one hour. less

 New York City, NY; NYC